cincimatti/Bus-Tracker-Exercise/README.md

 The button labeled "Show Stops between MIT and Harvard" will show markers assigned to MBTA bus stops with specific Lat/Long coordinates.
 To replay the markers the user may select the "Reset" button to startover.

-LICENSE INFORMATION: Licensing information can be found in the PacMen repo locate the "LICENSE" file.
+LICENSE INFORMATION: Licensing information can be found in the Bus-Tracker-Exercise repo locate the "LICENSE" file.